 Inpatient Rehab for Veterans

-But before a Veteran seeks out help, it’s important to understand what inpatient rehab is, to know what therapies are offered in different settings, and to determine if inpatient rehab is the best option to address your treatment needs.
+Before seeking a Veteran rehab center, it’s important to understand what inpatient rehab is, to know what therapies are offered in different settings, and to determine if inpatient rehab is the best option to address your treatment needs.
+If you are seeking care for someone in your life, learn more about the Veteran referral process here.

 What is Inpatient Rehab?

-All care that Veterans receive in an inpatient setting is confidential.10 Staff is trained to handle your medical information in a safe manner to ensure your health information remains secure at all times.
+All care that Veterans receive in an inpatient or residential setting is confidential.10 Staff members are trained to handle your medical information safely to ensure your health information remains secure at all times.
 All diagnoses and therapies you receive are only known to you and the treatment team.

 What are Common Inpatient Rehab Therapies?

-The following therapies are common in inpatient rehab programs:3
+The therapies and interventions that are commonly utilized in inpatient and residential rehab programs include:3

 • Medically managed detoxification.